qichen19/Azure-ADF-Covid-Project/README.md

 * SQL scripts for creating a database within Azure SQL are contained in the 'SQL' folder.

 ## Pipelines
+Population Data <br />

+The population data will initially be ingested from Azure Blob Storage to Azure Data Lake Gen2 through the Copy Activity within Azure Data Factory.
+Following the ingestion, the population data will undergo a series of data transformations outlined in Python notebooks using Databricks.
+These transformations, orchestrated by Azure Data Factory, aim to achieve the desired data format.

+Hospital Admission Data & Cases and Deaths Data <br />

+Test Data <Br />

 ## Usage
 Clone the repository and set up Azure Data Factory with the necessary configurations.<br />